rheadkaul/SinusSegment/README.md

 Original algortihm available on: https://github.com/MrGiovanni/UNetPlusPlus

 Explanation

+Pre-processing:
+1. Convert DICOM images to NIFTI files (can use software such as 3D slicer or codes)
+2. Run pre-processing code
+Adapted from MedSAM link available:
+Windowing set to level of 300 and width of 3000

+Input: DICOM files of CT paranasal sinuses (bony axial windows with 0.625mm slices)
+Output: NIFTI (.nii)

 Folders:
 CT_train and Mask_train: place the CT volumes and Segmentation volumes for training into these folders separately.